evolyob/influkEhsec/Audit/nfr.md

 - Is detailed security logging enabled in the application ecosystem and can be forwarded to centralized security ⁠logging system?
 What integration methods are supported?
 - Single Sign On - Does solution support ability to login once into multiple applications by using Claim based Authentication using SAML 2.0 ?
 - Support open and standard protocols for authentication, authorization and preserving data confidentiality (Open ID, SAML 2.0, OAuth etc).
 - Does solution support ability to encrypt sensitive data at-rest.
 What operational / performance impact will this cause?
-Has this been fully tested in the vendor&apos;s environment?
+Has this been fully tested in the vendor's environment?
 - Support Multi Factor Authentication.
 (The solution should support Claim based Authentication using SAML 2.0.
 The solution should be able to woks on the basis of mutual trust relationships between a Service Provider (SP) and multiple Identity Providers (IdP).
 The solution should be using open and standard protocols for authentication (Open ID, SAML 2.0, OAuth etc.)
 - Does solution support ability to provide Role based access control (Authorization) based on least privilege and need-to-know basis?
 -  Does the authorization follow only after successful authentication?